lucas-portela/geko/README.md

 - `onInit()`: setup your gene to  start working;
 - `onFreeze()`: freeze your gene temporarily, but make sure it will be able to continue where it stoped;
 - `onResume()`: unfreeze the thing and resume the job;
-- `onKill()`: this is the end, free every resource, threads, etc. Make sure no trash is left back, now the only way this gene can run again is being born in a second instance;
+- `onKill()`: this is the end, free every resource, threads, etc. Make sure no trash is left back, now the only way this gene can run again is being born in a second instance.
+Also, `onFreeze()` will always be called before `onKill()`;

-## Kode Controls
+## Kodo Controls
-As we saw, you can manipulate the genome of a kode, but you can also clone it and controls its life and time:
+As we saw, you can manipulate the genome of a kodo, but you can also clone it and controls its life and time:
-- `init(): boolean`: starts executing the Kode;
+- `init(): boolean`: starts executing the Kodo;
 - `freeze(): boolean`: pauses the work, as soon as possible.
 But attention: it relies on your genes `onFreeze()` implementation to guarantee things are really stopped.
 - `resume(): boolean`: just resumes where it paused;
-- `kill(): boolean()`: completes the cycle of life, next time you call `init()`, every gene will be a new instance without any memory of its past life;
+- `kill(): boolean`: completes the cycle of life, next time you call `init()`, every gene will be a new instance without any memory of its past life;
-- `clone(): Kode`: what is life without replication?
-This method recplicates you Kode in a new instance but following the built result of every operation of adding or removing a gene, so we can say this method also clones the mutations you made;
+- `clone(): Kodo`: what is life without replication?
+This method recplicates you Kodo in a new instance but following the built result of every operation of adding or removing a gene, so we can say this method also clones the mutations you made;